Gala Events Pyro Picnic at the Lincolnshire Showground on 23 & 24 July. Click on the picture to book your tickets

 A Mobile Salon could be on its way to you.
 Call 07966 174878 to book your appointment

 Gift Vouchers can be personalised with your own message or you can order eVouchers to be delivered straight to your inbox

-The Mandarin Therapies/Mandarin Mothers treatments really are truly inclusive.
+The Mandarin Therapies & Mandarin Mothers treatments really are truly inclusive.
 As a result of the mobile service, nursing and care home visits are included as well as end of life care.
 Everyone deserves the gift of touch and the luxury of a bespoke massage.

 Home visits, Care Home visits, Nursing Home visits….
 Everyone deserves a massage

-If you would like to book your massage or order your vouchers today.
+Book your massage or order your vouchers today.
 Feel free to call 07966 174878 or email firstname.lastname@example.org

 Click on the Discount link below to print copy for your crew room:

 Luxury Is A Mandarin Therapies Massage

-Over the years I’ve been lucky enough to meet some genuinely nice people who have kept a special place in my heart.
-I used to visit one dear lady who, following a car accident where someone drove into the back of her vehicle, suffered with fluid retention her legs.
-I visited her twice weekly to perform Manual Lymphatic Drainage (MLD) massages.
-We had a routine where I would leave to wash my hands while she got undressed and climbed onto the couch.
-The routine worked well until one day when I came back into the room I sensed something wasn’t right.
-Hazel was on the couch as normal but her arms were by her sides instead of on the cradle.
-During the 30 seconds conversation that took place about her arm placement I realised that something was seriously wrong!
-Hazel had suffered a stroke.
-I immediately dialled 999 and the paramedics and ambulance arrived within minutes.
 Being with her at that moment, having the immediate attention that she needed and the follow up care that was provided by the Stroke Unit at Lincoln County Hospital made all the difference.
-Hazel made a full recovery and was soon back home doing her daily The Times crossword.
+As a result Hazel made a full recovery and was soon back home doing her daily The Times crossword.
 Her brain was as sharp as ever and her mobility was no worse than it was before she suffered the stroke.
 There is no doubt in my mind that my quick phone call and the rapid response by the emergency services saved Hazel from suffering irreversible damage.
-Hazel died of old age at 92.
-I still miss you hazel X

 F, A, S, T.